johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 Add One extra section on the home page in addition to the 4 sections (header, banner, services, and footer) mentioned above.👍 The Services section will have at least 3 services.
 You can put one, two, or more services in a row based on your design.
 Each service should have a relevant name, price, image, short description, and a specific button.👍

 Clicking on the button will take the user to the Checkout route.
 This route will be private/protected routes.
 Please make sure that the private route redirects to the login page if the user is not logged in.
-After login, the user will be redirected to the checkout page ⚠🟥 baki ache answer⚠🟥
+After login, the user will be redirected to the checkout page 👍

 You can put anything on the checkout page.
 If you want to do some extra optional work, please read the optional but highly recommended section of this description. ⚠🟥 baki ache answer⚠🟥